South Sacramento Neighbors Catch Suspected Catalytic Converter Thieves In The Act

 These neighbors may have banned together.

 “It’s the Ukrainian community.
 We all stick together.
-We all look out for each other,” Banar said.
+We all look out for each other,” Daniel said.

 But, the Sacramento County Sheriff’s Office said that people should call them and not step into these kinds of situations.